minetest/minetest/doc/lua_api.md

     -- Lower and upper limits for ore (inclusive)

     flags = "",
-    -- Attributes for the ore generation, see 'Ore attributes' section above
+    -- Attributes for the ore generation, see [[Ore attributes]] section above

     noise_threshold = 0,
     -- If noise is above this threshold, ore is placed.
 Not needed for a